 -

-Recruited from the University of Massachusetts Medical School, Dr. Laura Alonso joined the Weill Department of Medicine in 2019 as Chief of the Division of Endocrinology, Diabetes and Metabolism and as Director of the Weill Center for Metabolic Health.
+Dr. Laura Alonso is Chief of the Division of Endocrinology, Diabetes and Metabolism and Director of the Weill Center for Metabolic Health.
 She is an elected member of the American Society for Clinical Investigation, a leading physician-scientist in the field of endocrinology, and an authority on the basic biology of pancreatic beta cell regeneration.